lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 While _Azolla_ microbiome editing is a spectacular perspective of what might be possible in the future, we are not there yet.
 Instead, I focus here on identifying and describing the symbiosis partners.
-Specifically in chapter \ref(forever_together) I use sequencing data of several _Azolla_ species to retrieve microbial genomes associated to _Azolla_ as a whole genus.
+Specifically in chapter \ref{forever_together} I use sequencing data of several _Azolla_ species to retrieve microbial genomes associated to _Azolla_ as a whole genus.
-We later venture into meta-transcriptomics to inquiry what the active processes are in these microbes, but gain little signal to what genes are active in these microbes (Chapter \ref(it_takes_two)).
+We later venture into meta-transcriptomics to inquiry what the active processes are in these microbes, but gain little signal to what genes are active in these microbes (Chapter \ref{it_takes_two}).

 <!-- Match generalness and Azolla-specificness of the last two sections to each other.
 I guess that's not the case now. -->